 Use the introductory webinar series to prepare for CAPLA’s fall conference or to simply find out more about PLAR/RPL if you are new to the field of practice.

 Get ready to expand your understanding of advising, assessing and recognition of skills, knowledge and competencies, by attending 3 one-hour webinars, at a cost as low as $150 + tax.

-Missed this webinar?
+Missed the Sept. and Oct. webinar?
 We’ve got you covered!

 Assessing Skills in Canada-why is it important?